AlwaysSany/visual-prompt-builder/README.md

 ## Notes
 - Uses [Vite](https://vitejs.dev/) for fast dev/build.
 - UI: [Material-UI](https://mui.com/)
-- TypeScript strict mode enabled.
+- TypeScript strict mode is enabled.

 ## Roadmap
-- Add authentication for different users prompt isolation.
+- Add authentication for different users, prompt isolation.
-- Intergrate LLM APIs to directly interact based on generated text prompt.
+- Integrate LLM APIs to directly interact based on the generated text prompt.
-- Add load balancer and make it scalable for handling large request volume.
+- Add a load balancer and make it scalable for handling a large request volume.
-- Add caching to provide frequently used prompt.
+- Add caching to provide a frequently used prompt.
 - Add bookmark feature for favorite prompt.
 - Add share prompt feature.
-- Upload files for conext enhancement along with visual prompt element.
+- Upload files for context enhancement along with a visual prompt element.
 - Add chat UI and backend to integrate 3rd party LLMs and APIs
 - Drag-and-drop form builder if some advanced elements needed (see docs.md)
 - Backend integration for prompt persistence.